GLOBAL MARKETS-Stocks, oil fall further on virus, U.S. election angst

 "Our month-end models show a backdrop that would favor a slightly weaker dollar," said Mazen Issa, senior currency strategist at TD Securities in New York.

-(Reporting by Rodrigo Campos; additional reporting by Simon Jessop, Shadia Nasralla, Marc Jones and Olga Cotaga in London, Medha Singh and Shivani Kumaresan in Bengaluru, and Gertrude Chavez-Dreyfuss and Kate Duguid in New York; editing by Jonathan Oatis)
+(Reporting by Rodrigo Campos; additional reporting by Simon Jessop, Marc Jones and Olga Cotaga in London, Medha Singh and Shivani Kumaresan in Bengaluru, and Stephanie Kelly, Gertrude Chavez-Dreyfuss and Kate Duguid in New York; editing by Jonathan Oatis and Ken Ferris)